MicrosoftDocs/ATADocs/ATPDocs/use-case-lateral-movement-path.md

 *Applies to: Azure Advanced Threat Protection version 1.9*

-# Investigating lateral movement paths with ATP
+# Investigating lateral movement paths with Azure ATP

 Azure ATP can help you prevent attacks that use lateral movement paths.
 Even when you do your best to protect your sensitive users, your admins have complex passwords that they change frequently, their machines are hardened, and their data is stored securely, attackers can still use lateral movement paths, moving across your network between users and computers until they hit the virtual security jackpot: your sensitive admin account credentials.